Browser history logs

 Browser history database location and format

 The browsing history database is located in the user’s profile folder and the path depends on the browser and operating system.
-This guide includes details of the databases used by Google Chrome, Mozilla Firefox, and Microsoft Edge browsers.
+The following sections cover the details of the databases used by Google Chrome, Mozilla Firefox, and Microsoft Edge browsers.

 Google Chrome history location and details